elfry2/mado/README.md

 # mado
-A PowerShell script to minimally better user experience on Windows.
+A PowerShell script to minimally better user experience for common users on Windows.
 Powered by WinGet and other package managers.

 Code written by Gemini 3.1 Pro Extended and Gemini 3.1 Flash-Lite Extended.
 The conversation with Pro Extended can be found on [https://share.gemini.google/5XMvAHmiNs0n](https://share.gemini.google/5XMvAHmiNs0n); the one with Flash-Lite can be found on [https://share.gemini.google/0e5uJEBqIvbZ](https://share.gemini.google/0e5uJEBqIvbZ).